Elizabeth Harvest (2018)

 Presentation:

-A sci-fi mystery suspense.
+Sci-fi art house visually looks sexier than ever.
 If one were to ask why choose the Sony Venice over Arri, I might recommend this movie.
 The visuals are clean crisp, vibrant yet clinical in a beautiful way.
-There are a few well done scenes for modern cinematography and overall a visual treat.
+There are a few scenes exemplifying the beauty of modern cinematography and itโs overall a visual treat.
 Abbey Lee Kershaw is striking and mesmerizing on screen but a lack of charisma and direction from the story gate the film.

 Conclusion:

 Itโs an interesting black-mirror-like premise, but ultimately there's little thought or foundation for this story.
 They've apparently put all their resources into the visuals and none for the content.
 There are a few nice turns and twists, but it doesn't satisfy what the visuals promise.
 An interesting concept, but ultimately meaningless noise putting up a facade of a story meant to make you feel there is more substance to this pseudo intellectual attention grabber.
-This film doesn't know what it wants say other than look at me.
-It's beautiful but empty when you peel back the layers.
-So much so, you should still give it a watch.
+This film doesn't know what it wants say other than โlook at me."
+It's beautiful but empty when you peel back the layers, unfortunate because the premise had so much potential.
+So much so, you should still give it a chance.

 Recommendations